ActiveInferenceInstitute/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/NormsScripts_Lecture/Transcripts/Prose/CCL2023-08_Norms, Scripts, Narratives, Languages Lecture ~ Mahault Albarracin ~ ActInf Social Sciences 2023.m4a.sentences.csv_transcript.md

 08:35 [[start:515890][end:529250]] One prominent approach is the enactive affordance based perspective, which underscores the centrality of the I can notion in shaping both cognitive processes and behavioral outcomes.
 [[start:529830][end:537750]] So Maxwell Ramstead again substantiates this perspective and resonates with the research conducted by Bruineberg in 2018.
 [[start:538330][end:548330]] It posits, for instance, that agency is far from being a mere passive state rather, it involves active, dynamic engagement with the environment.
-[[start:550110][end:566110]] Current investigations in this domain are being, for instance, continued by researchers like Riddhi Pitliya, who is working on connecting properly the psychological phenomenon of agency in active inference modeling.
+[[start:550110][end:566110]] Current investigations in this domain are being, for instance, continued by researchers like Riddhi Pitliya, who is working on connecting properly the psychological phenomenon of agency in Active Inference modeling.

-09:26 [[start:566850][end:575090]] In parallel, Tom Helmholtzian Bayesian models conceptualize active inference as a Bayesian process aimed at minimizing prediction error.
+09:26 [[start:566850][end:575090]] In parallel, Tom Helmholtzian Bayesian models conceptualize Active Inference as a Bayesian process aimed at minimizing prediction error.

 09:35 [[start:575910][end:590630]] This model finds support in the work of Kalan Kopp and suggests that agency is an active endeavor who aligns sensory inputs with internal predictions, thereby fostering a sense of control and self efficacy.
 [[start:591930][end:599370]] The cybernetic interpretations offers a more mechanistic lens, focusing on control mechanism in homeostasis.